yarenty/trainer/trainer/qa_data_quality/README.md

 A modular Python package for enforcing data quality, format, and validation for Q/A datasets.
 Provides automated tools to prevent common pitfalls in Q/A data for LLM training and evaluation.

-**Note:** This module is designed to automate the prevention steps outlined in [pitfalls_plan.md](../../pitfalls_plan.md), ensuring your data pipeline avoids the most common issues in LLM fine-tuning.
+**Note:** This module is designed to automate the prevention steps outlined in [pitfalls_plan.md](../../pitfalls_plan.md), ensuring data pipeline avoids the most common issues in LLM fine-tuning.

 ## Overview